Catch Me If You Can Describe Me: Open-Vocabulary Camouflaged Instance Segmentation with Diffusion: Experiments

-We report the performance of our method on camouflaged object datasets (the COD10K-v3 and NC4K) in Table~\ref{tab:cis} (last row).
-Recall that, following the conventional setting in CIS, e.g.,~\citep{zheng2021zero,xu2023odise,ding2023maskclip,vpd}, we pre-trained our model on the MS-COCO dataset then fine-tuned it on the training set of the COD10K-v3 dataset.
+We report the performance of our method on camouflaged object datasets (COD10K-v3 and NC4K) in~\Cref{tab:cis} (last row).
+Recall that, following the conventional setting in CIS, e.g.,~\citep{zheng2021zero,xu2023odise,MaskCLIP,vpd}, we pre-trained our model on the MS-COCO dataset and then fine-tuned it on the training set of the COD10K-v3 dataset.
 To show the effectiveness of this strategy, we experimented with a variant of our method by skipping the fine-tuning phase.
-In particular, we pre-trained our method on the MS-COCO dataset, then evaluated it directly on the test set of the COD10K-v3 and the NC4K datasets.
-We show the performance of this strategy in the second last row, denoted as ``Ours'', in Table~\ref{tab:cis}.
-Experimental results show that, fine-tuning the method on a camouflaged object dataset, denoted as ``Ours (task-specific)'', significantly improves its performance on all evaluation metrics.
+In particular, we pre-trained our method on the MS-COCO dataset and then evaluated it directly on the test set of the COD10K-v3 and the NC4K datasets.
+We show the performance of this strategy in the last row, denoted as ``Ours'', in~\Cref{tab:cis}.
+Experimental results show that fine-tuning the method on a camouflaged object dataset, denoted as ``Ours (task-specific)'', significantly improves its performance on all evaluation metrics.

-We compare our method with existing instance segmentation methods on the CIS task in Table~\ref{tab:cis}.
+We compare our method with existing instance segmentation methods on the CIS task in~\Cref{tab:cis}.
 We group existing methods into two groups.
 We name the first group ``closed-set supervised learning approach''.
-The methods of this approach follow the traditional fashion which supervises an instance segmentation model on a training set and tests the model on a test set.
-The training and test sets of this approach are in the same domain and include imagery data only.
+The methods of this approach follow the traditional fashion, which supervises an instance segmentation model on a training set and tests the model on a test set.
+This approach's training and test sets are in the same domain and include imagery data only.
 Most existing instance segmentation methods in the field can be customised to enable CIS using this approach.
 In our experiments, the methods of the first group are trained on the training set of the COD10K-v3 dataset.
-The second group, called ``open-vocab text-to-image approach'' includes methods using text-to-image diffusion techniques with open-vocabulary.
-Our method and ODISE proposed by~\citep{xu2023odise} belong to this group.
+The second group, called the ``open-vocab approach,'' includes methods using the vision and language model (VLM) and text-to-image diffusion techniques with open-vocabulary.